jasonmlehman/crwdbugfix/README.md

 # Overview
 Use at your own risk!

 IF you're here, you likely are getting a BSOD with crowdstrike.
-There is a short period of time where the device comes onle before it bluescreens.
-If you can rename the driver in this window it will clear up the issue by renaming(c-00000291*.sys)
+There is a short period of time where the device comes online before it bluescreens.
+If you can rename the driver in this window it will clear up the issue. (c-00000291*.sys)

 Test this on a few devices frist.